TUDelft-PRIME-Books/Linear-Algebra/Chapter9/DynSystDiscrete.md

 :label: Rem:DynSystDiscrete:Classification

-If one of the eigenvalues of the matrix $A$ is negative, the paths of the process can be rather erratic, in particular if there is an eigenvalue smaller than $-1$. <BR>
+If one of the eigenvalues of the matrix $A$ is negative, the paths of the process can be rather erratic, in particular if there is an eigenvalue smaller than $-1$.

 For the borderline cases where either one of the eigenvalues is equal to 1 or where $\lambda_{1,2}$ are complex with modulus $1$, see {numref}`Exc:DynSystDiscrete:Eigenvalue=1` and {numref}`Exc:DynSystDiscrete:Modulus=1`.